PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.4.21 - 12/12/2016 =
+* Feature: Added option to disable popup on mobile to comply with [Google's new interstital policy](https://webmasters.googleblog.com/2016/08/helping-users-easily-access-content-on.html).
+* Tweak: Added additional paramter to the pum_popup_get_conditions filter.
+* Tweak: Fixed possible false init of NF integration if NF is not enabled.
+* Tweak: Added CSS override for Ninja Forms datepickers to properly layer them above popups.

 = v1.4.20 - 10/13/2016 =
 * Feature: Added [Ninja Forms](https://wppopupmaker.com/go/ninjaforms) success actions for opening & closing popups.